UniqueNetwork/unique-docs/source/jsapi.rst

 **Parameters**

 * CollectionID: ID of the collection
-* ItemID: ID of NFT to burn
+* ItemID: ID of NFT to set metadata for

 addCollectionAdmin